ExpositionEngineering/exposition-engineering-syllabus/README.md

 ##### Assignment Submission

-All assignments will have a stated due date shared through GitHub, GitHub Classroom, and/or the [Algorithmology Discord](https://discord.gg/YHjhQaBnme).
+All assignments will have a stated due date shared through GitHub, GitHub Classroom, and/or the [Exposition Engineering Discord](https://discord.gg/HMjSBtrUV9).
 No credit will be awarded for any course work that you submit to the incorrect GitHub repository or web site.
 Unless special arrangements are made with the instructor to address extenuating circumstances, no work will be accepted after the deadline.

 ##### Assignment Evaluation